Golden Globes Best Bits: Jerrod Carmichael vs. Tom Cruise, Eddie Murphy's Advice

 Eddie Murphy's career advice

-Accepting a lifetime achievement award, the comedy legend offered his definitive blueprint for success, prosperity, longevity and peace of mind: pay your taxes, mind your business, and -- in reference to last year's infamous Oscars slap -- watch what you say at awards ceremonies…
+Accepting a lifetime achievement award, comedy legend Eddie Murphy offered his definitive blueprint for success, prosperity, longevity and peace of mind: pay your taxes, mind your business, and -- in reference to last year's infamous Oscars slap -- watch what you say at awards ceremonies…

 Regina Hall prays for Kevin Costner